tjgran01/cfilemanual/cfilemanual/scripts/python/README.md

   - Best practice is to write out what the inputs and outputs are for any function, that way no one has to read the function line by line to understand what it does.

+  - Don't be like this repo's author and try to name functions and variables with names that make sense. `foo`s and `bar`s can go `foobar` themselves.

 3. An Update to this file, and it's table of contents.

   - Every script will have it's own section in this file, and will also have it's own link to that section in the TOC.